hvssle/onfido/README.md

 ### Making calls to Onfido's resources

 All resources share the same interface when making API calls.
-For creating a resource you can use `.create`, for finding one `.find` and for fetching all records for a resource `.all`.
+Use `.create` to create a resource, `.find` to find one, and `.all` to fetch all resources.

 **Note:** *All param keys should be a symbol e.g. `{ type: 'express', reports: [{ name: 'identity' }] }`*

-### Applicant
+#### Applicant

 To create an applicant, you can simply use